 New episodes are available on Crunchyroll with English subtitles, while FUNimation is streaming the Darwin’s Game English dub.
 Episode 1 was double-length.
-As such, the first season’s finale, Darwin’s Game Episode 11, will air in March 2020.
+As such, the first season’s finale, Darwin’s Game Episode 11, aired on March, 20 2020.

 This article provides everything that is known about Darwin’s Game Season 2 and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

 The story for the anime is based on the Darwin’s Game manga series by duo creator group FLIPFLOPs.
 Illustrator Yuki Takahata creates the art, while writer Shu Miyama (also known as pen name Ginko) creates the story.